Khue-0408/project_cv_2024.2/README.md

    - MAE (Masked Autoencoder) for self-supervised pre-training
    - RaBiFPN (Rapid and Balanced Feature Pyramid Network) for efficient feature fusion
    - Multi-task learning capabilities for improved segmentation

-## Citation
-If you use this code for your research, please cite our papers [Add citations here]